daniel-watts/wph/README.md

 ## Installation

-Upload the `wph` theme directory and all its content to the Wordpress theme directory `wp-content/themes/wph`.
+Upload the `wph` theme directory and all its contents to the Wordpress theme directory `wp-content/themes`.

-Go to the Wordpress admin web interface and navigate to the _Appearance_ > _Themes_ page and activate the _WPH Theme_.
+Login to the Wordpress website as an admin and navigate to the _Appearance_ > _Themes_ page and activate the _WPH Theme_.

 ## WPH Files